 Whatever Bill Gates does, he is concentrated on the positive result (the desired one).
 Everybody who negotiated with Bill noted his extraordinary toughness in the way he was making deals and during the transactions.
 Not without reason, people call him a clear expert for rivals eliminating.

-2. Be afraid of failure, but within reasonable limits.
+2. Be afraid of failure but within reasonable limits.

 It will help you to be more effective and more focused.
 However, it is vital to maintaining a balance between fear and common sense.
 Excessive fear can instigate you to put your hands down and give up.
-You should take setbacks and challenges of life in stride, since it is the part of our life, and sometimes they are our best teachers.
+You should take setbacks and challenges of life in stride, since it is a part of our life, and sometimes they are our best teachers.

 3. Study your competitors.

 Going to the challengers’ sites is a daily morning ritual of Bill Gates.
 Do not ignore the success of your competitors.